emqx/emqx-docs/en_US/README.md

 ### Security

-- Authentication based on user name/password supported using built-in database, Redis, MySQL, PostgreSQL, MongoDB, or HTTP as data sources
+- Authentication based on username/password supported using built-in database, Redis, MySQL, PostgreSQL, MongoDB as data sources, and HTTP server to provide authentication services
 - Authentication based JWT supported using JWKs
 - Enhanced Authentication for MQTT 5.0
 - PSK authentication
-- Access control (Authorization) based on client ID, IP address, and user name supported using built-in database, Redis, MySQL, PostgreSQL, MongoDB, or HTTP as data sources
+- Access control (Authorization) based on Client ID, IP address, and username supported using built-in database, Redis, MySQL, PostgreSQL, MongoDB as data sources, and HTTP Server to provide authorization services
-- API to blacklisting clients
+- API to ban clients

 ### Scalability